 Mountain lions have been a part of the ecosystem of the Front Range of Colorado for thousands of years.
 They are large predators feeding mainly upon deer.
 Lions have proven to be adaptable and can live on lands adjacent to cities as long as they have ample prey and places to rest and hunt.
 Although lions do live on Open Space, they are primarily nocturnal and secretive.
-So, the chances of seeing a lion are slight.
-Even less likely is an attack by a mountain lion.
-Even though most people may never see a lion, it is important to understand this magnificent wild cat that shares our natural areas.
+The chances of seeing a lion are slight, and even less likely is an attack by a mountain lion.
+Even though most people never see a lion, it is important to understand this magnificent wild cat that shares our natural areas.

 What to Do If You Meet A Lion

 mountain lion sightings, follow the link under Black Bears and Mountain Lions or call 303-441-3440.

 - When venturing into mountain lion habitat, go in groups and make plenty of noise in an effort to reduce your chances of surprising a lion.
 Make sure children are close to and under the supervision of adults.
 Teach children about mountain lions and what to do if they see one.